agmui/RM_Game/README.md

 Chrome might prevent you from downloading the .exe just accept.

-Then windows defender page will show up.
+Then Windows Defender page will show up.
-Just press more info at the top and then hit Run anyways.
+Just press more info at the top and then hit Run anyway.

 ### Linux:
 download and run `chmod` +x on the `.x86_64` file